SebastianIoanPop/SebastianIoanPop.github.io/_posts/2020-01-21-notice-board.md

 Currently the following requests are displayed:

-## Pirate activity increased!
-The mariners guild is offering a reward for Captain Pinochet (dead or alive).
-He has intruded on Saltmarsh waters and has been looting trading caravels aggressively.

-Contact any officer of the guild for more information and negotiations.

 ## Apothecary supplies:
 The apothecary requires rare supplies from the underdark, the expedition sent to gather the last set of supplies has not returned.